nuthanc/microservice/ticketing/README.md

 * Not focusing on auth and request body in orders service
   * Refer to tickets if you want to have them
 * Just to check move BadRequestError above NotFoundError and check the test result

+### Asserting Reserved Tickets
+* Implement returns an error if the ticket is already reserved